 The city is just beautiful.

 Today, I walked around the city.
 Though I hate to use the word, the city is very charming.
 In many ways, it feels like Bruges.
 It’s medieval, well-preserved, peaceful, scenic, and romantic.
-Besides being a great city for young people (great nightlife), Edinburgh seems like a good place to have a romantic holiday.
+Besides being a fantastic city for young people (rowdy nightlife), Edinburgh seems like a good place to have a romantic holiday.
 You come here with your significant other, spend some time in a bed and breakfast, explore the city, and fall in love all over again.
 Well, I didn’t do any of that, but I did fall in love with the city.

 I took the free walking tour around the city, which lasts three hours and walks you around the old city with the guide pointing out the major sites and giving you some history.
 One of my favorite things about European travel is that in every city around Europe, you’ll find a free walking tour.
 Sure, the stories they tell are cheesy, but I find that the tours are a great way to orient yourself to a new city.
 You can learn a bit about the city, get your bearings, and find out the major sites to see.
 Tomorrow, I’ll head to the Edinburgh Castle and some of the other sites on the tour to better acquaint myself with them.